• 📖 Cover

 In practice

 Hierarchical vs. K-Means agreement.
-In the Try It! challenge from Section 3, you compared hierarchical clustering (Ward, K=5) to K-Means (K=5) on the same customer data.
+In the exercise from Section 3, you compared hierarchical clustering (Ward, K=5) to K-Means (K=5) on the same customer data.
 When both methods agree on the assignment of most customers, you have strong evidence that the clusters are real structure in the data, not artifacts of one algorithm.
 When they disagree on many customers, the cluster boundary in that region is ambiguous — worth investigating whether those customers belong to a distinct segment or simply live in an overlapping zone between two segments.

-Summary
+Chapter Summary

-Chapter Summary: What You Have Learned
+What You Have Learned

 This chapter introduced the two foundational algorithms of unsupervised learning — K-Means and hierarchical clustering — and demonstrated their application to two real-world business problems.
 Here is what you should take away.